Dallas Truck Accident Lawyer

 When a commercial truck causes an accident, the occupants of passenger vehicles like cars, SUVs, and vans often sustain devastating injuries.
 The size and weight difference between commercial and passenger vehicles makes death or serious injury a likely outcome, particularly in accidents involving factors like high speed or a head-on point of impact.

 If you were hurt in a truck crash in Texas, or if you lost a loved one to a collision with a commercial truck, you and your family could be entitled to compensation for your pain, suffering, and financial losses.
-Supported by over 20 years of legal experience handling truck accident claims in Texas, the Dallas truck accident injury attorneys of Queenan Law are here to help your family.
+Get help from our experienced truck accident lawyers at The Queenan Law Firm by dialing (817) 476-1797 today.

 Causes of Trucking Accidents and Injuries